test-prof/test-prof/docs/recipes/any_fixture.md

 ## Temporary disable fixtures

 Some of your tests might rely on _clean database_.
-Thus running them along with AnyFixture-dependent tests could produce failures.
+Thus running them along with AnyFixture-dependent tests, could produce failures.

 You can disable (or delete) all created fixture while running a specified example or group using the `:with_clean_fixture` shared context: